Addiction and Genetics: What's the connection?

 3D DNA spiral structure with white and pink spheres.

-Addiction research and genetics
+Current research into addiction and genetics

 Genetic predisposition vs rewiring the brain